• Skip to primary navigation

 Background

 This pancake is something my mother used to make when I was little.
 This was such a favorite to serve for guests and grandkids.
-My favorite moment in the baking was when it got big "titties" in the oven.
+My favorite moment in the baking was when it got big bubbles in the oven.
 I used to stare at the oven and watch the bubbles rise.
-The funniest part was to break them with a knife.
+The funniest part was breaking them with a knife.

 This has a wonderful taste of slightly browned butter.
-The butter also makes it a bit crispy on the edges since the butter is melted first in the oven.
-The batter has some cardamom to give extra flavor and I also love to add some vanilla sugar for a sweet pancake.
+The butter makes it a bit crispy on the edges since it is melted first in the oven.
+The batter has some cardamom to give extra flavor, and I also love to add some vanilla sugar for a sweet pancake.

 Different types of Finnish oven pancakes

-• Regular Finnish pancake is often baked in an oven baking tray on baking paper, it is a bit thicker.
+• Regular Finnish pancake is a bit thicker.
+It is baked in an oven baking tray on baking paper.

 • Kropsu.
-This is a speciality for ostrobothnia.
-It is baked in a cast iron skillet in oven.
-This can also be made in barley flour.
+This is a specialty for Ostrobothnia.
+It is baked in a cast iron skillet in the oven.
+This can also be made from barley flour.
 Kropsu can also be savory with mixed crispy pork cubes.

 • Perunakropsu.
-This is a potatopancake.
-Potato is added in the batter in form of mashed potatoes.
+This is a potato pancake.
+Potato is added to the batter in the form of mashed potatoes.

 • Ahvenanmaan pannukakku. Åland island pancake.
 This is made with semolina porridge and cardamom.